 Landfill tax was introduced on 1 October 1996.
-It is currently levied at two rates: a lower rate of £2 per tonne for disposal to landfill of inactive waste (waste that does not decay or contaminate land) and a standard rate of £14 per tonne for all other waste.
-The standard rate will increase to £15 per tonne in April 2004 and by a further £3 to £18 per tonne in April 2005.
-The tax is forecast to raise £0.7 billion in 2003-04.
+It is currently levied at two rates: a lower rate of £2 per tonne for disposal to landfill of inactive waste (waste that does not decay or contaminate land) and a standard rate of £15 per tonne for all other waste.
+The government has announced that the standard rate will increase by £3 to £18 per tonne in April 2005, and by at least the same amount each year thereafter, on the way to a medium- to long-term rate of £35 per tonne.
+The tax is forecast to raise £0.6 billion in 2004-05.